oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

 ## Introduction

-This lab walks you through the steps to create vector indexes and run approximate similarity searches.
+This lab walks you through the steps to create vector indexes and run approximate similarity searches on images.

 Estimated Lab Time: 10 minutes